island-is/island.is/mocks/README.md

 ## My calls aren't being mocked

 The mocks are currently set up for the Gervimaður Færeyjar fake person.
-If you need to mock other fake prersons you can download the [mockoon app](https://mockoon.com/download/) and either open the `national-registry.json` collection or start your own with [automocking](https://mockoon.com/docs/latest/logging-and-recording/auto-mocking-and-recording/)
+If you need to mock other fake persons, you can download the [mockoon app](https://mockoon.com/download/) and either open the `national-registry.json` collection or start your own with [automocking](https://mockoon.com/docs/latest/logging-and-recording/auto-mocking-and-recording/)

 ## Does the mocking proxy only respond with mocks when the proxied service is down?